vklimontovich/aish/README.md

 - `--unsafe` or `-u`: Run commands without confirmation prompts
 - `--debug`: Enable debug mode for verbose output
 - `--config key=value`: Set configuration values

-## 🧠 How It Works

-Aish leverages OpenAI's API to interpret your natural language instructions and convert them into appropriate shell commands for your operating system.
-Before execution, it shows you the command and asks for confirmation (unless in unsafe mode).

-## 🔒 Security Note

-By default, aish always prompts for confirmation before executing any command.
-Use the `--unsafe` flag with caution, as it will execute commands without asking for confirmation.

-## 📄 License

-MIT License